Bell hits 35th HR, Pirates clobber Rockies 11-4

+The Pirates have been having a lot of those moments against Colorado this weekend as their offense has battered Rockies pitchers for three games.

-DENVER (AP) — Josh Bell hit his 35th homer, Kevin Newman homered on the first pitch of the game and the Pittsburgh Pirates beat the Colorado Rockies 11-4 Saturday night.
+Josh Bell hit his 35th homer, one of three on the night for Pittsburgh in an 11-4 rout of Colorado on Saturday night.

+The Pirates had 17 hits and have now recorded at least 15 in each game of the series, tying the franchise record for a three-game span set in 1936.

-Newman has nine hits, including three homers, in 14 at-bats in the series, and this was his second leadoff shot.
+Newman has nine of Pittsburgh’s 48 hits, including three homers, in 14 at-bats in the series, and this was his second leadoff shot.
 Jose Osuna also connected, and the Pirates won for the 14th time in 18 games at Coors Field.
-Pittsburgh will try for a sweep Sunday.
+Pittsburgh will try for a four-game sweep Sunday.

+“It’s not like they’re taking hitting pills and show up.
+They’ve been working to be better,” manager Clint Hurdle said of his team.
+“It’s a combination of them getting pitches to hit and not missing them, and (the Rockies’) rotation is not the rotation they started the year with.
+They’re trying to do the best they can with what they got.”

 Ryan McMahon and Daniel Murphy homered for the Rockies, who have lost five in a row and 11 of 13.
 A loss Sunday would be the second time in a week Colorado has been swept in a four-game series.